In this Article:

 Another bullet hole is hidden under the revolver.
 This group was alright and would suffice for very close range defense, but the 125-grain +P load was a bit better:

-Also, this is not a benchrest, target-type of gun so I shot it double-action offhand at a fairly close range, conditions similar to how the gun and its ammo were designed to be used originally.
+Also, this is not a bench rest, target-type of a gun.
+So I shot it double-action offhand at a fairly close range, conditions similar to how the gun and its ammo were designed to be used originally.
 I was going to include a link to Lucky Gunner’s .38 Special ammo page, where they include ballistics gel tests of the loads they sell but they have non in stock right now.

 If you have questions about a certain .38 load’s penetration and expansion characteristics, keep checking back with them.
 This supply situation can’t last forever.

 Also, if you are curious about the targets I use, there is a link on this site that will allow you to download them, for free.
 I made them up many years ago, to fulfill specific target functions — some are handguns, and others are rifles.
 Anyway, they’re yours to download.